Home

 Eliza Dushku - Biography

+Dushku came to the attention of casting agents when she was 10.
+She was chosen at the end of a five month search throughout the United States for the lead role of Alice, playing with Juliette Lewis in the film That Night.
+In 1993, Dushku landed a role as Pearl alongside Robert De Niro and Leonardo DiCaprio in This Boy's Life, a role that she said opened a lot of doors.
 The following year, she played the teenage daughter of Arnold Schwarzenegger and Jamie Lee Curtis in True Lies.
-She would also have parts as Paul Reiser's daughter in Bye Bye, Love, as Cindy Johnson with Halle Berry and Jim Belushi in Race the Sun, as well as roles in a television movie and a short film.
+She also had parts as Paul Reiser's daughter in Bye Bye, Love, as Cindy Johnson with Halle Berry and Jim Belushi in Race the Sun, as well as roles in a television movie and a short film.

 Dushku took some time off from acting to finish her junior and senior years of high school.
 She was accepted to the George Washington University in Washington, DC and Suffolk University in Boston, where her mother serves as professor of government and previously served as dean of the campus in Dakar, Senegal.

-After completing high school, Eliza returned to acting with the role of Faith, a Slayer much more troubled than the main character Buffy.
-Though initially planned as a five episode role, the character became so popular that she stayed on for the entirety of the third season and returned for a two-part appearance in season four and the last five episodes of season seven.
-She has also made guest appearances in Buffy's spin-off, Angel.
+After completing high school, Dushku returned to acting with the role of Faith on Buffy the Vampire Slayer, a Slayer much more troubled than the main character Buffy Summers.
+Though initially planned as a five episode role, the character became so popular that she stayed on for the entirety of the third season and returned for a two-part appearance in season four, after which the remainder of her original story arc was played out as part of the first season of the Buffy spin-off series Angel.
+Repentant and rededicated, Faith returned as a heroine in a number of further episodes of Angel and in the last five episodes of Buffy.
+Dushku was inundated with piles of fan mail from legions of prisoners.
+She said that:

 I've been getting fan mail from maximum security penitentiaries and death row.
 What are the authorities thinking of in playing a show with young teenage girls to Death Row inmates?
 They write everything — disgusting things that you don't even want to know about.
 And they send me pictures — 'Oh, here's a picture of me before I was incarcerated!' — and there's some guy sat on the sofa with a bottle of beer and a moustache, and a big gut.
 It's so creepy.
 Way more creepy than Buffy.